barago98/ADM-homework-1/README.md

 ## HW-1.ipynb
 It contains all The Python code of my solutions, organized by challenges
+- problem 1 contains basic exercises to improve on python
+- problem 2 contains some challenges

 ## datasets
     - i've used the dataset given by hackerrank